Last updated on September 3rd, 2022 at 10:14 am

 There several great surf schools in the village, including:

-Stand up paddle boarding (SUP) is also a popular activity and many of the surfing companies also rent out paddle boards.
+Stand-up paddle boarding (SUP) is also a popular activity (when it’s not too windy/rough) and many surfing companies/shops also rent out paddle boards.

 Have a Cream Tea